-Is your service supply chain putting your company’s reputation at risk?
-From sweatshop conditions at your suppliers, to bribery and other trade compliance issues, to quality control headaches, each segment of your supply chain includes risk.
+Are your latest service supply chain solutions putting your company’s reputation at risk?
+From sweatshop conditions at your suppliers to bribery and other trade compliance issues to quality control headaches, each segment of your supply chain includes risk.

 Smart companies learn how to assess risk and manage it through effective practices.
 This article looks at service supply chain best practices and how they affect your reputation.